 creamy cottage cheese broccoli pasta

-a 6-ingredient protein-packed win
+a 6-ingredient protein-packed winner

 creamy cottage cheese broccoli pasta